Skip to content

 Use the dryer only when it helps and do it safely

 If you use the dryer, always select the lowest heat setting available.
 Remove your JudyP Apparel pieces while still slightly damp and let them finish air drying flat to prevent over-drying, which stiffens the fabric and puts stress on seams.
+Longer, high-coverage garments like the elegant Sandra V-Neck 3/4 Sleeve Tunic benefit enormously from this low-heat, hybrid drying cycle to secure the flowy drape of its side-slits.

 5. Store and rotate clothes so they keep their shape